carlamarcolin/topicmodelling/README.md

   - List of main URL from each hotel.
   - List of sequence of comments (pages available x comments per page).
 - Function 4: Classifiers: Trials with SVM and Naive Bayes classifiers in R
-- Function 5: Neural Networks and Topic Modeling: Combine Neural Network Classifier with LSA for classify and construct main topics regarding TripAdvisor data.
+- Function 5: Neural Networks and Topic Modeling (NNandTM): Combine Neural Network Classifier with LSA for classify and construct main topics regarding TripAdvisor data.

 # Presentations
   Presentations regarding the work-in-progress (Place, City, Date)